Delaney Bramlett: Career

-In the late 1960s British guitar icon Eric Clapton joined Delaney & Bonnie & Friends on tour, after which Bramlett produced and co-wrote songs for Clapton's debut solo album, Eric Clapton.
+In the late 1960s, British guitar icon Eric Clapton joined Delaney & Bonnie & Friends on tour, during which Bramlett produced and played on Clapton's debut solo album, Eric Clapton.
 Clapton has credited Bramlett for pushing him to sing and teaching him the art of rock vocals.
-Bramlett produced King Curtis's last album, which produced two hit singles, "Teasin'" and "Lonesome Long Way from Home".

-Bramlett taught Beatles lead guitarist George Harrison to play slide guitar, prominently featured in Harrison's hit "My Sweet Lord".
+Bramlett co-wrote and produced the song "Teasin' " for King Curtis which appeared on Curtis' 1970 album Get Ready.

 Bramlett wrote, recorded, or appeared on stage with many notable performers, including Joe Cocker, Jimi Hendrix, Janis Joplin, Billy Preston, John Lennon, the Everly Brothers, Duane Allman, Spooner Oldham, Steve Cropper, and Billy Burnette.

 Members of the Friends appearing in concert or recording with Bramlett on Friends albums include Clapton, Harrison, Leon Russell, Curtis, Duane Allman, Gregg Allman, Dave Mason, Rita Coolidge, Carl Radle, Jim Gordon, Bobby Whitlock, Jim Keltner, Bobby Keys, and Gram Parsons.

 Their album Delaney & Bonnie & Friends On Tour With Eric Clapton (1970) reached No. 29 on the Billboard 200.
 Between 1970 and 1972, the duo had seven songs chart on the Billboard Hot 100, including their best-known single, the poignant "Never Ending Song of Love", which peaked at No. 13 and a cover of Dave Mason's "Only You Know and I Know", which peaked at No. 20.
 Delaney & Bonnie ended their professional and personal relationship in 1972.

 In 2006, Bramlett was one of the duet artists on the Jerry Lee Lewis album Last Man Standing, singing and playing guitar on "Lost Highway".
 In 2008, Bramlett released his first CD in six years, A New Kind of Blues.
 He died later that year.

 Personal life

 Bramlett was married to Bonnie Lynn O'Farrell.
-The couple had a daughter Bekka Bramlett, who was briefly a member of Fleetwood Mac in the mid 1990s and has had a long career as a vocalist, backing various country and pop artists and releasing several solo albums.
+The couple had a daughter Bekka Bramlett, who was a member of Fleetwood Mac from 1993-1995 and has had a long career as a vocalist, backing various country and pop artists, and releasing several solo albums.
 Their marriage was marred by violence due to their cocaine addictions.
 They divorced in 1972, ending their musical partnership as well.
 Bramlett married Kim Carmel Bramlett in 1992.
-They were together for 13 years, the longest relationship of Delaney's by far.
-Kim, a versatile musician/singer as well as chief engineer at the studio, recorded the last several albums during the period of 1989–2000.
+They were together for 13 years.
+Kim, a musician/singer and chief engineer at the studio, recorded the last several albums during the period of 1989–2000.
 They divorced in 2001.

 Bramlett died from complications of gallbladder surgery at UCLA Ronald Reagan Medical Center in Los Angeles on December 27, 2008.
-Surviving were his widow Susan Lanier-Bramlett; a brother, John Wayne Bramlett; three daughters, Michele Bramlett, Suzanne Bramlett, and Bekka Bramlett; and two grandchildren.
+Surviving were his widow, actress Susan Lanier-Bramlett; a brother, John Wayne Bramlett; three daughters, Michele Bramlett, Suzanne Bramlett, and Bekka Bramlett; and two grandchildren.
 He was buried at Forest Lawn, Hollywood Hills Cemetery in Los Angeles.